Consensys/doc.goquorum/docs/HowTo/Use/Multitenancy.md

 In the above setup, `Node2` is being run as a legacy standalone node with `isMPS=false`.
 No additional configuration changes are required in Tessera.

-## Adding a new Tenant to Multi-tenant Node
+## Adding a new tenant to multi-tenant node

 * Network Admin executes Tessera keygen to generate the new key
 * The Tessera config file must be updated to include the new key in a resident group.
 * Tessera needs to be restarted to load the new key.
 When Tessera starts, if the new key was generated but not added to a resident group the startup will fail.
-* Updates to the Authorization Server should be made to provide the new Tenant access to the private state defined in the `residentGroups` configuration.
+* Updates to the Authorization Server should be made to provide the new tenant access to the private state defined in the `residentGroups` configuration.

 [scope values]: ../../Concepts/Multitenancy/Overview.md#access-token-scope
 [custom scopes]: ../../Concepts/Multitenancy/Overview.md#access-token-scope